blouyakis/gardenbook/README.md

 ## APIs

-Perenual (plant catalog, photos, summaries, zones), USDA Hardiness Zone — phzmapi.org (ZIP -> zone), FarmSense Frost Date (NOAA data by lat/lon)
+Perenual (plant catalog, photos, summaries, zones), USDA Hardiness Zone — phzmapi.org (ZIP -> zone) An earlier design used the FarmSense frost API, but its endpoint was retired, frost dates are now estimated from the resolved zone so registration never depends on a live external call.
+Zones 1–13 are supported, including frost-free zones 11–13.

 ---